Are you in a saturated market? If so, I got good news. UX is the absolute differentiator. Improve your UX, and you improve your market standing.

 Performance Metrics

 Performance metrics require little prioritization.
-Their value is in creating a baseline for further comparison and in evaluating usability for newly designed flows.
-As outlined in the previous section, here are a few common performance metrics: task Success, efficiency, time on task, learnability and error Rates.
+Their value is in creating a baseline for further comparison and in evaluating usability for newly designed flows using quantitative data.
+As outlined in the previous section, here are a few common performance metrics: task success, efficiency, time on task, learnability and error rates.

 Self-Reported Metrics